At a Loss

 with the great black piano appassionato.
 The glamour

-of childish days is upon me, my manhood is cast
+The childish days are upon me, my manhood is cast

-down in the flood of remembrance, I weep like a child for the past.
+down in the flood of remembrance, and I weep like a child for the past.

 Derek Walcott writes of violence in Africa